r3eckon/Recursive-Tile-Map-Growth/README.md

 ![](http://i.imgur.com/DfaXJdv.png)

 Of course, it is also possible to to single passes of the find+remove algorithms to simply shorten the deadends rather than completely removing them.

+### Post Generation Triggers

+**Post Generation Triggers** have recently been added as a way to invoke generation algorithms after the main layout has been generated.

+For example, a room may include an alternate exit or entrance which is not initlally connected to the rest of the layout.

+PGTriggers allows the storage of which position on your map require post generation actions, which action to execute and in what orientation.

+For the case of our alternate room entrance, simply adding a PGTrigger at the position of this entrance with the "Grow Corridor" behavior will start a new corridor from this point and hopefully connect that alternate entrance to another part of your layout.

+PGTriggers can also be used to generate extra rooms, stairs and models.